 These scholarships are offered as options in the same way that public education is offering an expanding array of choices.
 One common mistake people make about these scholarships is to view them as an indictment of public schools.
 However, they are intended to strengthen public education by offering options to struggling schoolchildren.
 They consider ourselves to be partners with public schools, and often use the tagline – “helping public education fulfill the promise of equal opportunity” – that represents a genuine expression of how they view their role in the larger education system.

 Working in the U.S. to Help the World’s Children

-United States Fund for UNICEF is in sixth position in our List of Top 15 NGO’s in USA.
+United States Fund for UNICEF is in sixth position in our list of top NGOs in USA.
 UNICEF USA supports UNICEF’s work, and other efforts in support of the world’s children, through fundraising, advocacy and education in the United States.